Trần Độ

-Biography
+Early years

 His real name was Tạ Ngọc Phách.
 He grew up in Thái Bình Province.
 His father worked for bureau of interpretation in Hanoi, a quite high social status.

 In 1939, he became a journalist in Hanoi.
 He was captured by the French that year but then released due to lack of evidence.

 He joined the Communist Party of Vietnam in 1940.
 At the end of 1941, he was captured again.
 This time, he was sentenced to 15 years imprison.
 Late 1941, from Hỏa Lò Prison, he was exiled to Sơn La.
 Here, he was in prison with Lê Đức Thọ, Xuân Thuỷ,...
 In 1943, on prison move to Côn Đảo, he escaped, continuing revolution activity.
 He led the protest in and started his military career.
-He had gone south to join the Central Office for South Vietnam and served as the commander during the Tet Offensive assault upon Saigon.

-Activities in military
+In Indochina War

 1946 - He was a leader of Hanoi in the field of National Defense against the French.
 In the Battle of Hanoi (1946), he was the political commissar of Việt Minh forces in the city.